What should you require from a customer support tool?

 When we talk about customer support, we also mean handling sensitive customer data.
 That is why you have to pay attention to your tool in order to ensure that your internal procedures are secure.
 The most objective indicator of this is GDPR compliance, whose regulations are unified across the European Union region.

 GDPR means giving your customers control over their data and ensuring that you store it safely.
-However, there are further security concerns that will not be prevented by GDPR compliance, like hijacking of your account.
-To minimize this risk make use of 2-Step Verification, which is especially important when you log in from a new device.
+However, there are further security concerns that will not be prevented by GDPR compliance.
+While taking precautionary measures usually deems this preventable, security concerns can include situations like the hijacking of your account.
+To minimize this risk, make use of 2-Step Verification, which is especially important when you log in from a new device.

 If your tool is browser based, make sure it uses HTTPS Encryption.
 HTTPS is a secure version of an HTTP protocol, and it means that all the data exchanged between your browser and the website you use (including chats and emails) is encrypted.